Los Angeles Memorial Coliseum: Sporting events

 Contemporary baseball guides listed the theoretical baseball seating capacity as 92,500.
 Thousands of east-end seats were very far from home plate, and were not sold unless needed.
 The largest regular season attendance was 78,672, the Dodgers' home debut in the Coliseum, against the San Francisco Giants on April 18, 1958.

-The May 7, 1959, exhibition game between the Los Angeles Dodgers and the 1958 World Series Champion New York Yankees, in honor of disabled former Dodgers catcher Roy Campanella, drew 93,103, which was a Major League Baseball record prior to 2008.
+The May 7, 1959, exhibition game between the Los Angeles Dodgers and the 1958 World Series Champion New York Yankees, in honor of disabled former Dodgers catcher Roy Campanella, drew 93,103, which was a Major League Baseball record before 2008.

 All three Dodgers home games in the 1959 World Series with the Chicago White Sox exceeded 90,000 attendance.
 Game 5 drew 92,706 fans, a major league record for a non-exhibition game.
 The attendance for the exhibition game on March 29, 2008, between the Boston Red Sox and the Los Angeles Dodgers, was 115,300, setting a new Guinness World Record for attendance at a baseball game.
 The previous record of an estimated 114,000 was in the 1956 Summer Olympics at Melbourne Cricket Ground for an exhibition game between teams from branches of American Military Forces and Australia.